hakeem0114/Marketing-Site/README.md

 # Marketing-Site
-Using Flexbox to style the CSS file.
+Used Flexbox to style the CSS file.

 Credits to pexel.com for the images.